ionuthodina/dev.hodina.net/clcdoqfg5000108lb3xu5g98y.md

 ### Voilà

 With just a few basic formulas we have an elegant solution 🤩.
-Don't just copy-paste this and let your future employer where you got inspiration from, 😏!
+Don't just copy-paste this and let your future employer know where you got inspiration from, 😏!

 Did you find a better solution?
 Please let me know💡.